Constraints on Einstein-dilaton-Gauss-Bonnet gravity from Black Hole-Neutron Star Gravitational Wave Events: Data Analysis

 Here $\mathcal{M} = (m_1 m_2)^{3/5} / M^{1/5}$ is the detector frame chirp mass, $q=m_2/m_1 (< 1)$ is the mass ratio, $a_A$ are the dimensionless spin magnitudes while $(\theta_A,\phi_A)$ are the polar and azimuthal angles of the spin angular momentum of the $A$th body, $(\alpha, \delta)$ are the sky location of the binary (right ascension and declination), $\psi$ is the polarization angle of GWs with respect to the earth-centered coordinates, $\iota$ is the inclination angle of the binary's orbital angular momentum relative to the detector's line of sight, $\phi_{\rm ref}$ is the reference phase at the reference frequency, $t_c$ is the coalescence time, and $D_L$ is the luminosity distance.

 We find posterior distributions on all parameters $\boldsymbol{\vartheta}$ for GW events taken from Gravitational Wave Open Science Center (GWOSC) \cite{GWOSC2021} as follows.
 We perform MCMC samplings through the PyCBC package \cite{pycbc01,pycbc02} and emcee\_pt sampler \cite{emcee} with 500 walkers and 3 temps.
 We analyze $32 \,\rm s$ of data for GW200105 and $64\,\rm s$ of data for GW200115.
 Regarding the low frequency cutoff, we set $f_{\rm low} = 20\,\rm Hz$ except for LIGO Livingston for GW200115, where $f_{\rm low} = 25\,\rm Hz$ was used to avoid some excess noise localized at low frequency \cite{GW200105_0115}.
-Regarding priors, we assume a uniform distribution on $\sqrt{\alpha_{\GB}}$ with $[0, 5]\, \rm km$ for GW200105, GW200115 and GW190814 (BBH), and $[0, 15]\, \rm km$ for GW190814 (NSBH).
-As for spin priors, we adopt isotropic spin distribution on $(\theta_A,\phi_A)$ with a high-spin prior on magnitude, $a_1$ and $a_2 \lesssim 0.99$, for all of the MCMC analyses.